Healthy Boundaries are what Healthy Relationships are made of. If there are no healthy boundaries, there will be no healthy relationships.

 The presence of any feelings of irritation, anger, blame, discomfort, frustration, etc., is a clear sign that boundaries have been crossed.
 And when boundaries get crossed, people get hurt and relationships start to get messy.

-Here are 8 Steps to Creating Healthy Boundaries in Relationships
+8 Steps to Create Healthy Boundaries in Your Relationships